-SIRTF is a cryogenically-cooled space observatory that will conduct infrared (IR) astronomy during a two and one-half-to-five year mission beginning in 2003.
-SIRTF completes NASA's family of Great Observatories that also includes the Hubble Space Telescope, the Chandra X-Ray Observatory and the Compton Gamma Ray Observatory.
-The SIRTF program, a cornerstone of NASA's Origins Program, is managed by the Jet Propulsion Laboratory in Pasadena, Calif. for NASA's Office of Space Science in Washington DC.
+SIRTF is a cryogenically cooled space observatory that will conduct infrared (IR) astronomy during a two and one-half-to-five year mission.
+SIRTF completes NASA's family of Great Observatories, which also includes the Hubble Space Telescope, the Chandra X-Ray Observatory and the Compton Gamma Ray Observatory.
+The SIRTF program, a cornerstone of NASA's Origins Program, is managed by JPL for NASA's Office of Space Science in Washington DC.